jhuus/BriteKit/command-reference.md

   This command scans the database for recordings of the same class that appear to be duplicates.
 It uses a two-stage detection approach: 1.
 Compare recording durations (within 0.1 seconds tolerance) 2.
-Compare spectrogram embeddings of the first few spectrograms (within 0.02 cosine distance)
+Compare spectrogram embeddings of the first few spectrograms (within the specified cosine distance)

   Duplicates are identified by comparing the first 3 spectrogram embeddings from each recording using cosine distance.